zachMahan64/2dArrayShenanigansWithClaudeShannon/README.md

--Simple game revolving around 2D arrays made for ICS -Images may not render correctly on Windows devices due to how the terminal handle special characters, however, it should render fine on Linux and MacOS
+-Simple game revolving around 2D arrays made for ICS -Images may not render perfectly on Windows devices due to how the terminal handles the spacing of special characters -Images will render fine on macOS & Linux